Clarity converts.

 Most agency work fails because the strategy gets argued in a workshop and signed off as a deck.
 Five stakeholders weigh in.
 The version that wins is the one most palatable to the room, not the one most accurate to how the business operates.
 Design then gets built on top, and the output looks polished because the design itself is fine.
 The strategy underneath is the part that was never tested against anything except the people who wrote it.

 Discovery happens before design.
-A structured Clarity Session with the founder or senior decision-maker surfaces the identity, the audience, and the conversion barrier as they are, not as they get described in a meeting.
+A structured Clarity Session with the founder or the person who makes the calls surfaces the identity, the audience, and the conversion barrier as they are, not as they get described in a meeting.
 The strategy gets written into a document, reviewed, and signed off in writing before anyone opens a wireframing tool.
 If something’s wrong with the direction, it shows up at the strategy gate, not at the launch demo.

 If discovery reveals that the work you need is different from the work you came in asking for, we’ll tell you while there’s still time to change the scope of the engagement.